Frequently Asked Questions About Investing

-Indicating your interest in an ‘Indications of Interests’ offering is just like reserving at a restaurant!
+Expressing your interest in an ‘Indications of Interest’ offering is just like making a reservation at a restaurant!
 You are saying that you are interested and will invest, but you are not actually making a commitment with your money.
-Moreover, you can cancel at any time.
-For an Indications of Interest offering, prospective investors can click to indicate your interest in an investment, which will be just a statement conveying a sentiment of: “Hey, if this project gets listed, I am interested in investing in this project,” without actually committing any money.
-Moreover, you will be able to cancel your reservation until the Indications of Interest Offering closes.
-Even if you did not cancel, you are not subject to any commitments, so don’t worry!
+For an Indications of Interest offering, prospective investors can click to indicate interest in an investment, which will be a statement conveying a sentiment of: “Hey, if this project gets listed, I am interested in investing in this project,” without actually committing any money.

 In fact, no money can be accepted when receiving indications of interest.
 Moreover, no offer to buy the security can be accepted until a formal offering is launched.
-Launching an offering formally requires an Originator to file a Form C Offering Memorandum with the SEC.
-Note that any communication that an Originator makes during a Indications of Interest Offering will need to be included in the future filing, so that investors can receive all the information and disclosures that were sent out during indications of interest stage.
+Launching an offering formally requires the Company raising capital to file a Form C Offering Memorandum with the SEC.
+Note that any communication that the Company makes during an Indications of Interest Offering will need to be included in the future filing, so that investors can receive all the information and disclosures that were sent out during the Indications of Interest stage.

 - If I indicate my interest in a future investment, will I have to pay anything?

 No, you do not!
 Indicating your interest in a future investment does not require any payments or commitments from the investor.
-It is simply stating, “Hey, if this project pursues, I am interested in investing in this project” without actually committing any money.
+It is simply stating, “Hey, if this project pursues an offering, I am interested in investing” without actually committing any money.